 - FDI Inflow:

 The Al-Thani family has ruled Qatar since independence from Great Britain in 1971.
 Sheikh Tamim bin Hamad Al-Thani, in power since 2013, has emphasized such domestic issues as enhancing infrastructure, health care, and education.
-Qatar has largely avoided problems generated elsewhere by the Arab Spring uprisings, but it has come under fire for its support of radical Islamist groups.
-The government permits extensive foreign investment in energy enterprises.
-Oil and gas account for about 85 percent of export revenues and over 50 percent of GDP.
+Qatar has largely avoided problems generated elsewhere by the Arab Spring uprisings, but it has been criticized for its support of radical Islamist groups.
 Qatar’s proven oil reserves exceed 25 billion barrels, and its natural gas reserves are the world’s third largest.
 After winning its bid to host the 2022 World Cup, the government expedited large infrastructure projects including roads, light rail transportation, a new port, stadiums, and other sporting facilities.

 There is no income tax or domestic corporate tax.
-Foreign corporations operating in Qatar are subject to a flat 10 percent corporate tax rate.
-Aside from customs duties, there are no other major taxes.
-The tax burden equals 6.3 percent of total domestic income.
+Foreign corporations operating in Qatar are subject to a flat 10 percent corporate rate.
+The overall tax burden equals 6.3 percent of total domestic income.
 Government spending has amounted to 31 percent of total output (GDP) over the past three years, and budget surpluses have averaged 15.0 percent of GDP.
-Public debt hovers at a level around 30 percent of annual economic output.
+Public debt is equivalent to 35.8 percent of GDP.

 Trade is important to Qatar’s economy; the value of exports and imports taken together equals 91 percent of GDP.
-The average applied tariff rate is 4.1 percent.
-Goods with domestic content are favored in government purchases.
-Foreign investment levels are often capped.
-State-owned enterprises distort the economy.
-The financial sector, in which the state continues to retain ownership, has undergone modernization.
+The average applied tariff rate is 3.4 percent.
+Foreign investment in many sectors of the economy is capped, and state-owned enterprises distort the economy.
 The stable banking sector remains competitive, and investment laws have been amended to attract greater foreign investment in banking.